mavlink/mavlink-devguide/en/mavgen_c/index.md

 Command packets are parsed and decoded in the same way as [any other payload](#decode_payload) - i.e. you switch on message id of `MAVLINK_MSG_ID_COMMAND_INT`/`MAVLINK_MSG_ID_COMMAND_LONG` and call the decoder functions `mavlink_msg_command_int_decode()`/`mavlink_msg_command_long_decode()` (respectively) to get a C struct mapping the original message.

+> [!NOTE]
-> **Note** The message types differ in that `COMMAND_INT` has `int32` types for parameter fields 6 and 7 (instead of `float`) and also includes a field for the geometric frame of reference of any positional information in the command.
+> The message types differ in that `COMMAND_INT` has `int32` types for parameter fields 6 and 7 (instead of `float`) and also includes a field for the geometric frame of reference of any positional information in the command.

 To decode the specific command you then switch on the value of the `mavlink_command_int_t.command` or `mavlink_command_long_t.command` field, which contains the particular `MAV_CMD` id.